MSI DS B1 Interceptor Gaming Mouse REVIEW

-UPDATE: My review unit is actually broken now, sooooooo what do you think of its durability?
+UPDATE ON 2018.05.29: My review unit is actually broken now, sooooooo what do you think of its durability?

 But before everything about this mouse, let me tell you something…

 Now, due to normal tear and wear, that mouse is already on its edge of its shortly-defined lifespan (of 10-million clicks).
-The buttons don’t work really well unlike before (you know unintended double-clicks and dragging mishaps?) – yes, it is already present on the mouse I’m currently using.
+The buttons don’t work really well like before (you know unintended double-clicks and dragging mishaps?) – yes, it is already present on the mouse I’m currently using.

 I find it easy to remove and adjust the weight of this mouse – just open the weights compartment at the bottom by turning it according to the corresponding direction, and add/remove the artificial weights according to your taste, then return it by doing what you have done in reverse, and you’re good to go.

-We tested the mouse tracking quality on several games with the help of our resident gamer at AMG, as well as surface coverage testing to see if the optical sensor will work on most surfaces without a mousepad (including glass), low-speed accuracy or pixel walk test to see if the mouse cursor will move drastically at very low speeds, and sensor testing using Microsoft Paint (seriously), to see if ripple or jitters are reasonable at high DPI rates.
+We tested the mouse tracking quality on several games with the help of our resident gamer at AMG, as well as surface coverage testing to see if the optical sensor will work on most surfaces without a mousepad (including glass), low-speed accuracy or pixel walk test to see if the mouse cursor will move drastically at very low speeds, and even tested using Microsoft Paint (seriously), to see if ripple or jitters are reasonable at high DPI rates.

 It also covers many surfaces as well including glass tabletops – but we recommend using a mouse mat for precise tracking (as we found out on our sensor testing using Paint that the mouse sensor’s ripple and jitter might not yield acceptable results for designers and drawing-oriented tasks when not using a mouse mat).
 For low-speed accuracy test we tried to lift the mouse up and down several times to see if there’s any drastic movement on the mouse cursor (fortunately, there’s none), and finally, that’s it.

-The DS B1 Interceptor, might not be acceptable for RGB & full-customization lovers, is still a great budget gaming mouse – considering its performance when it comes to playing games (which it was purposively made for), and its ergonomic design that brings comfort to user (whatever grip you might prefer) – good for daily use, easy-to-reach buttons without stretching fingers and aesthetically-pleasing cheap yet premium-looking design that for people who don’t care about its basicness, there’s nothing to worry about.
+Interceptor, might not be acceptable for RGB & full-customization lovers, is still a great budget gaming mouse – considering its performance when it comes to playing games (which it was purposely made for).
+Its ergonomic design that brings comfort to user (whatever grip you might prefer) – good for daily use, easy-to-reach buttons without stretching fingers and aesthetically-pleasing cheap yet premium-looking design that for people who don’t care about its basic-ness, there’s nothing to worry about.